Anne Keothavong

 Anne Viensouk Keothavong MBE (born 16 September 1983) is a British former tennis player.
 In her career, she won a total of 28 titles on the ITF Women's Circuit, and reached a career-high singles ranking of world No. 48 (achieved February 2009).
 She also reached the semifinals of six WTA International tournaments, and the semifinals of one Premier tournament.
-Anne was British No. 1 and in 2009 became the first British player to make the WTA top 50 since 1993.
+Keothavong was British No. 1 and in 2009 became the first British player to make the WTA top 50 since 1993.
 In April 2001, aged 17, she became, until Katie Swan in 2016, the youngest player ever to play in the Fed Cup for the British team, and she is second (alongside Elena Baltacha) to Virginia Wade's record for most Fed Cup ties played for the Great Britain with 39.

 Keothavong announced her retirement on 24 July 2013.
 After that, she became a member of BT Sport's tennis coverage team, alongside Martina Navratilova and fellow British ex-number one Sam Smith.
 In 2017, Keothavong became Fed Cup captain for Great Britain, leading the team to win all four ties played in the Europe/Africa Zone Group I. She continued as captain for the 2018 and 2019 Fed Cup, winning promotion in April 2019 to World Group II for the first time in 26 years.

 Early and personal life

-Anne Keothavong was born in Hackney in London, to parents who had fled from their wartorn home country of Laos in the 1970s.
+Keothavong was born in Hackney in London, to parents who had fled from their war-torn home country of Laos in the 1970s.
 Her father, Somsak, encouraged her to play short tennis from an early age.
 Her mother's name is Vathana and she has two brothers: James, who is a tennis umpire, and Mark.
 She also has a sister, Lena.
-Keothavong married Andrew Bretherton on 28 February 2015.

 Keothavong attended Kingsland Secondary School in Hackney.
 At the age of seven, she took up tennis at Hackney Downs and Highbury Fields.
 Her preferred surface was hardcourt.

+Keothavong married Andrew Bretherton, a corporate lawyer, on 28 February 2015.
+They have a son and a daughter.

 Career

 Junior (1996–2001)

 Keothavong played her first match on the ITF Junior Circuit in February 1996, at age 12, and her last in August 2001.
 In singles, she won one title at the LTA Junior International Tournament – Bisham Abbey where she beat compatriot Elena Baltacha in the final.
-She also reached a total of three semifinals (one of which was at the 2001 Wimbledon Championships where she was beaten by Dinara Safina, the future world number one, who like Anne, went on to reach a higher ranking in seniors than in juniors) and ten quarterfinals.
+She also reached a total of three semifinals (one of which was at the 2001 Wimbledon Championships where she was beaten by Dinara Safina, the future world number one, who like Keothavong, went on to reach a higher ranking in seniors than in juniors) and ten quarterfinals.

 In junior doubles, she won one tournament, the 13th Salik Open, and lost in the final of two others: the LTA International Junior Tournament – Bisham Abbey and the 11th Malaysian International Junior Championships.
 All three of these were in 1999 and all three were partnering Elena Baltacha.